RVanDamme/intro_nf_containers/Use_singularity_nextflow.md

 ## Running your first nf-core pipeline

 Since we have a time limit, we will run the genomeassembler pipeline.
-It is an unrelease non finished pipeline but simple enough that it should run on any computer as a demonstration pipeline.
+It is an **unreleased non finished** pipeline but simple enough that it should run on any computer as a demonstration pipeline.

 https://nf-co.re/genomeassembler

-First we will read the main page adn quick start, then read the usage doc and parametes and finally run the following command:
+First we will read the main page and quick start, then read the usage doc and parameters and finally run the following command:

 ```sh
 nextflow run nf-core/genomeassembler -r master -profile test,singularity --outdir <OUTDIR>